Home > Health Library > Thyroid Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent thyroid cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent thyroid cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 General Information About Thyroid Cancer